Skip to content

 No spiritual quality appears more frequently in the Quran than sabr.
 The word and its derivatives occur over ninety times.
 “God is with the patient” (2:153).
 “Give good news to the patient” (2:155).
 “Be patient, for surely God does not waste the reward of those who do good” (11:115).
 The sheer repetition is itself instructive.
 Whatever else the spiritual life requires, it requires this first and last: the capacity to hold steady.

-The Arabic sabr is usually translated as “patience,” but the English word is too passive.
-Sabr in its Quranic and Sufi usage is closer to steadfastness, perseverance, disciplined endurance.
-It is not the patience of someone waiting in a queue.
-It is the patience of a tree in a storm: rooted, bending when necessary, but not uprooted.
-Active, not passive.
-Present, not resigned.
+The Arabic sabr is usually translated as “patience,” but the English word carries too much stillness in it.
+In its Quranic and Sufi usage sabr means steadfastness, perseverance, disciplined endurance.
+Think less of someone waiting in a queue and more of a tree in a storm: rooted, bending when the wind demands it, but never torn loose.
+Sabr stays awake, and it stays engaged.
+It bears what comes without surrendering to it.

 Three Kinds